apache/commons-rdf/src/site/markdown/introduction.md

-_**Tip**: Instances from `SimpleRDF` can be printed directly, as `System.out` would use their `.toString()`, but for consistent behaviour across implementations we use `.ntriplesString()` above._
+_**Tip**: Instances from `SimpleRDF` can be printed directly, as `System.out` would use their `.toString()`, but for consistent behavior across implementations we use `.ntriplesString()` above._

 With `SimpleRDF` we can also print the `Triple` for debugging: